Stress basics (9)

 - Be honest.
 Don't fabricate reasons to get out of an obligation.
 The truth is always the best way to turn down a friend, family member or co-worker.

 - Be ready to repeat.
-You may find it necessary to refuse a request several times before the other person accepts your response.
+You may need to refuse a request several times before the other person accepts your response.
 When that happens, just hit the replay button.
 Calmly repeat your no, with or without your original rationale, as needed.

 Saying no won't be easy if you're used to saying yes all the time.
 But learning to say no is an important part of simplifying your life and managing your stress.
 And with practice, you may find saying no gets easier.Previous page